 I set up 2 separate imaging rigs up to capture both deep-sky objects and a wide angle landscape image of the Milky Way.
 The wide field equipment included an iOptron SkyGuider Pro with my Canon 450D and 17-40mm lens riding on top.
 This was the rig used to capture the image of the Milky Way you see above.

-The iOptron SKyGuider pro was graciously provided by my official partner, Ontario Telescope and Accessories.
+The iOptron SKyGuider pro was graciously provided by Ontario Telescope and Accessories.
 Most of the equipment I use for deep sky imaging in the backyard is available from OTA!
 Unfortunately, much of the footage I shot at Cherry Springs where I talked about the gear I was using, was unusable due to poor audio quality.

 The deep sky setup I brought to the CSSP is my standard DSLR astrophotography setup I recently featured in a YouTube video.
 This includes an Explore Scientific ED102 Telescope on a Sky-watcher HEQ5 tracking mount.
 This setup has never looked quite so humble as it did in a sea of large Astro-Physics refractors at the Star Party!